Color-Rise/stride-xplat-editor/sources/xplat-editor/Stride.Core.Assets.Editor.Avalonia/README.md

 # Stride.Core.Assets.Editor.Avalonia

-This project contains helpers for views.
+This project contains helpers for asset views.

 ## Depencencies

 * It can only references *Core.Assets* libraries.
 * It is a specific implementation using Avalonia.
-* It will likely only reference `Stride.Core.Assets.Editor`.
+* It will likely only reference `Stride.Core.Assets.Editor` and `Stride.Core.Presentation.Avalonia`.

-## Implementations

-Value converters, markup extensions and custom controls are here.

 ## Notes